What Is a NUANS Name Search Report and Why Do Canadian Charities Need One?

 The main purpose of a NUANS report is to confirm that the name we want for our charity or nonprofit is unique.

-This number holds the chosen name for 90 days while we complete the incorporation process.
+A NUANS report also gives you a name reservation number.
+This number holds the chosen name for 90 days while you complete the incorporation process.

 Contents of a NUANS Report